willibrandon/firebird-resources/AspNetCore.HealthChecks.Firebird/README.md

 Install-Package AspNetCore.HealthChecks.Firebird
 ```

-Once the package is installed you can add the HealthCheck using the **AddXXX** `IServiceCollection` extension methods.
+Once the package is installed you can add the HealthCheck using the **AddFirebird** `IServiceCollection` extension methods.

 ```csharp
 public void ConfigureServices(IServiceCollection services)